Menchcruts/HFOV_25_Group_4/Risk_Assessment.md

 **Risk**: Unclear how many people are at a gym Percentages or vague visuals may not help users understand how busy the gym is.
 Reduction measures: Show estimated number of people, "35 people at the gym now", for clarity.

+**Risk**: App load times are too long on older devices Users with mid-range or older phones may experience slow loading times, leading to frustration or app abandonment.